AyeletKat/EMBED-server/README.md

 Working with the EMBED dataset requires filing an access permission request (after receiving an approving letter the work with the aws s3 dataset storage bucket is free).

-1. Each user shell request permission via access request form (EMBED Dataset Access Request).
+1. Each user shall request permission via access request form (EMBED Dataset Access Request).
 (FYI ,They recommend sending the details of the ROOT aws account, not IAM).
 2. Clone \ download Analyzer repository and run it.
 It should download the server and the electron automatically, but the viewer itself will not work yet.
 3. After receiving a confirmation email (might take a few days) you can log the aws s3 parameters in the "s3_keys.txt" file in the server repository.
 4. Download the "EMBED_OpenData_clinical.csv" and "EMBED_OpenData_metadata.csv" into the "data" folder: